Dallas-Fort Worth: Lead Latest Planning Activities

 The Collin County Attainment Demonstration SIP revision is scheduled for adoption on December 7, 2011.
 The SIP revision is due to the EPA June 30, 2012.

-On June 22, 2011, the commission approved proposal of the Collin County Attainment Demonstration SIP Revision for the 2008 Lead NAAQS and the associated Agreed Order between the TCEQ and Exide Technologies.
-The SIP revision provides air dispersion modeling to demonstrate that the nonattainment area will attain the 2008 lead NAAQS by the December 31, 2015, attainment date, and includes a reasonably available control technology (RACT) analysis, a reasonably available control measures (RACM) analysis, a reasonable further progress (RFP) demonstration, an emissions inventory, and a contingency plan.
-To ensure compliance with the 2008 lead NAAQS, the Agreed Order proposal was approved concurrently with the SIP revision.
-The Agreed Order provides enforceable measures to reduce emissions necessary for the Collin County lead nonattainment area to attain the 2008 lead NAAQS by the attainment date, and contains contingency measures designed to ensure continued compliance with the standard.
+On June 22, 2011, the commission approved proposal of the Collin County Attainment Demonstration SIP Revision for the 2008 Lead NAAQS and the associated agreed order between the TCEQ and Exide Technologies.
+The SIP revision provides air dispersion modeling to demonstrate that the nonattainment area will attain the 2008 lead NAAQS by the December 31, 2015, attainment date, and includes analyses of reasonably available control technology and measures, a demonstration of reasonable further progress , an emissions inventory, and a contingency plan.
+To ensure compliance with the 2008 lead NAAQS, the agreed order was approved concurrently with the SIP revision.
+The agreed order affords enforceable measures to reduce emissions necessary for the Collin County lead nonattainment area to attain the 2008 lead NAAQS by the attainment date, and contains contingency measures designed to ensure continued compliance with the standard.

 Proposed Collin County Attainment Demonstration SIP Revision (Project No. 2011-001-SIP-NR)